Referrals are currently open for 2024, with up to 240 places available across the state.

 When can families start taking part?

-Eligible families can start to take part from February 2023.
+Eligible families can start to take part in Working Together from February each year.